-Princes Wharf and adjoining Viaduct Quay, an easy stroll from the city's major thoroughfare, Queen Street, offer dozens of eateries in every style from cheap-and-cheerful to super posh.
+Princes Wharf and adjoining Viaduct Quay, an easy stroll from the city's major thoroughfare, Queen Street, offer dozens of eateries in every style from cheap-and-cheerful to superposh.
 High Street, running parallel to Queen Street on the Albert Park side of town, is a busy café and restaurant strip.
 Vulcan Lane, between Queen and High streets, has some pleasant bars.
-Asian immigrants have created a market fo
+Asian immigrants have created

 a market for a slew of cheap noodle and sushi bars throughout the inner city; the more crowded, the better.

 Outside the city center, the top restaurant areas are a 10-minute bus or cab ride away on Ponsonby and Parnell roads.
 Dominion and Mt.
-Eden roads in the city, as well as Hurstmere Road in the seaside suburb of Takapuna (just over the Harbour Bridge) are also worth exploring.
+Eden roads in the city, as well as Hurstmere Road in the seaside suburb of Takapuna (just over the Harbour Bridge) are also worth exploring with the creation of a dining precinct called The Commons.
 The mix is eclectic—Indian, Chinese, Japanese, Italian, and Thai eateries sit alongside casual taverns, pizzerias, and high-end restaurants.